-The first stone of Neuschwanstein Castle (which literally means, “New Swan Stone palace”) was laid in September of 1869.
+The first stone of Neuschwanstein Castle (which literally means, “New Swan Stone palace”) was laid in September 1869.
 The technology used to build this castle was considered modern and advanced.
 New inventions such as electricity, plumbing, heat and steamboats were used in the construction of the castle, and Ludwig himself was considered responsible for the introduction of many of these inventions to the area.

 Of particular delight is the Grotto Room, an artificial cave complete with stalactites and a waterfall; it was intended to represent a cave from Wagner’s opera “Tannhauser.”
 Ironically, Wagner never stepped foot in the castle.